 The Inland ECDIS standard provides a uniform basis for the use of electronic inland navigation charts and for the use of telematics applications such as Inland AIS transponders or other methods of identifying, tracing and tracking of vessels on inland waterways.
-It contains the technical and operational requirements, testing methods and required test results for Inland ECDIS applications.
+It contains the operational and performance requirements, testing methods and required test results for Inland ECDIS applications.